peterzsula/Project_2_1/ReadMe.md

 ### **Quick start**_: Before running, the library JavaFx needs to be imported/added in Module Settings.
 To run the gameplay app, please execute the file `GUI.java` in the path src/main/java/org/testing/project_2_1_.

+**Team members:
+- Anna Balaña Zemanaj.
+- Péter Zsula.
+- Anastazja Ziarko.
+- Betrice Boccolari.
+- Esteban Naranjo Amórtegui.

 ## Preface
 This project aims to build a Java-based computer version of the board game "Frisian Draughts", a variant of the classic game checkers, which originated in the north-western region of the Netherlands called Fryslân around 250 years ago (originally played on a 100-square board).
+This is a two-agent, zero-sum, perfect information game.
+With help of the graphic library JavaFX, we designed a user-friendly UI which intends to enhance the player experience even from the beginner levels, highlighting possible moves to the user, and showing them other illegal moves, with the objective of being an experience in which the user can from his mistakes, undo moves, restart the game, and so eventually and progressively improve his proficiency.
-For the intelligent player functionality, we will design, train and implement AI game-playing algorithms: One type of adversarial search algorithm and one machine learning (ML) algorithm.
+For the intelligent player functionality, we built and thoroughly tested several artificial intelligence (AI) game-playing algorithm, including types of adversarial search algorithms and one machine learning (ML) algorithm.

 ## Rules
 A game of Frisian Draughts is played by two people on a 10x10 squares board, where only the darker squares are used for the game.